Structured Decision Making (SDM) Safety Plans

 Seven (7) Days

-The most intrusive safety interventions (such as removal of the offending parent/legal guardian or the child, placement of the child outside the home with a relative or a non-offending parent, or a parent/legal guardian gives up their unsupervised visitation and contact with the child) are to be used only when the least intrusive safety interventions cannot ensure the child’s safety.
-These types of intrusive safety interventions should only be in place for the shortest period of time necessary to ensure the child’s safety but no longer than seven (7) calendar days from the date of initiall contact.
+The most intrusive safety interventions (such as voluntary changes in a parent or child’s residence, or a parent/legal guardian gives up their unsupervised visitation and contact with the child) are to be used only when the least intrusive safety interventions cannot ensure the child’s safety.
+These types of intrusive safety interventions should only be in place for the shortest period of time necessary to ensure the child’s safety but no longer than seven (7) calendar days from the date of initial contact.

 Thirty (30) Days